immkavin-ranks/kavinsde/Operating Systems/OS Notes.md

 - wait and notify based on condition

 atomic variables:  The variable is atomic because the operations required to modify it take place, from our threads’ perspective, in exactly one atomic step.

+**synchronization conditions for a critical section:**
+- mutual exclusion: no more than one thread may access critical section at a given time.
+- progress: if no thread is currently inside the critical section, a thread attempting to access it must be allowed to do so.
+- bounded waiting: each thread that wishes to gain access to a critical section must, at some point, gain access.

+lifecycle of a process -> new, ready, active, blocked, terminated

+memory: size and speed

+paging: spreading processes' memory across non-contiguous locations.

+file control block: metadata, file permissions, times, access